mikelue/mikelue.github.io/README.md

 **Company: P2P platform of E-Books**

+What I did:

+* By TDD, ensured whole team could output fine software quality.
+* Use HTTP library to hack DRM system in order to implement DRM for eBooks(the DRM system has no API).
+* According to government agent, we were the only one company that there aws no error when demonstrating system.

 Worked on:
   1. Web site
       1. **Web Tech**: SpringFramework(Web MVC),    FreeMarker,    StringTemplate, HTML, CSS, JavaScript